Ek Thi Begum: Plot

 Ashraf acquires so much information and prepares a file that has names and proof, which threatens to expose the nexus between politicians, corrupt cops and the mafia.
 To avoid the ultimate expose, an attempt to kill Ashraf takes place and the file is however not found.

-Ek Thi Begum is inspired by true events and all episodes went live on 8 April 2020.
+Ek Thi Begum is inspired by true events and all episodes of season 1 went live on 8 April 2020 & season 2 on 30 September 2021.

+Episodes

+The following is a list of episodes.